President hosts agriculture, rural development general council delegation

 President Vo Van Thuong (2nd from right) and representatives from the General Council of Agriculture and Rural Development of Vietnam at the reception (Photo: VNA)

-Chairman of the council Ho Xuan Hung said that after 10 years of establishment, the council has attracted more than 230 collective and 10,000 individual members, including businesses, organisations and intellectuals who share the same target of building a modern agricultural sector, rich farmers and smart rural areas.
+Chairman of the council Ho Xuan Hung said that after 10 years of establishment, the council has attracted more than 230 collective and 10,000 individual members, including businesses, organizations and intellectuals who share the same target of building a modern agricultural sector, rich farmers, and smart rural areas.

-Hung suggested that the State design a law on the council to enhance its operational efficiency, while issuing policies to encourage enterprises to invest in agriculture and rural areas, supporting the council in engaging in the consultation and criticising process for some national target programme, and forming a fund for the building of new-style rural area in border and island regions.
+Hung suggested that the State design a law on the council to enhance its operational efficiency, while issuing policies to encourage enterprises to invest in agriculture and rural areas, supporting the council in engaging in the consultation and criticizing process for some national target programs, and forming a fund for the building of new-style rural area in border and island regions.

 |